tursky/.environment/manjaro/ui/.workspace/readme.md

 alias envi='~/.workspace/make.sh'" >> ~/.bashrc
 ```

 3. Enter `envi` in the terminal to initiate a dialogue with the machine.
-Follow the instructions.
+Follow the instructions:

 ![](usage.png)